 The 20th, President of United States, James Abram Garfield was born on November 19, 1831, in Moreland Hills, Ohio, His presidential term started on March 4, 1881, and ended on September 19, 1881, a period of only six months.
-His term as a president was however short lived since he was assassinated in the same year he entered the presidential office.
+His term as a president was however short-lived since he was assassinated in the same year he entered the presidential office.
 James A. Garfield, the son of Abram Garfield and Eliza Ballou Garfield, came from a humble background and was brought up by his widowed mother on a farm in Ohio.
 While still in his youth, Garfield undertook many jobs including working on a boat canal.
-He was the last born of five children and his love for reading was evident, and he excelled in academics.
+He was the last born of five children and his love for reading was evident.
+He excelled in academics.

-Garfield attended several schools in Ohio as from the age of 17.
+Garfield attended several schools in Ohio from the age of 17.
 He enrolled at the Western Reserve Eclectic Institute (renamed later to Hiram College) in 1851 and completed his studies there in 1854 and then went on to study at the Williams College in Williamstown, Massachusetts where he graduated in 1856.
-He joined the Republican Party since he opposed slavery and his rules marched with those of the Republicans.
+He joined the Republican Party as he opposed slavery.

 Garfield returned to Hiram College after finishing his studies where he was made the professor of ancient languages.
 In 1987, he was appointed as the president of the college.
 All this while, he has developed a liking for politics, and he started studying law and in 1861, he was admitted to the bar.
 In 1858, he married Lucretia Rudolph.